Paying your deposit and tuition fees

 Paying your tuition fees

 You can pay your tuition fees in either one or two instalments payable at the start of term, or at the start of term and February, respectively.
-If you pay in instalments there will be a 2% surcharge of the total amount added to your first instalment.
-You would be asked to select a payment schedule during the offer acceptance process via student eService, but if you wish to change your selection please contact the Student Finance team.
+If you pay in instalments there will be a 1% surcharge of the total amount added to your first instalment.
+You would be asked to select a payment schedule during the offer acceptance process via student eService, but if you wish to change your selection please contact the Tuition Fees team.
 You will then be invoiced appropriately via email and should follow the payment instructions on the invoice.
 Please contact the Student Finance team if you have further questions about this process.

-Please note: Students requiring a Tier 4 visa may opt to pay their fees by instalments, but this does not exempt them from the requirement to show evidence of funds to cover living expenses plus the full tuition fees for their MSc programme.
+Please note: Students requiring a Tier 4 visa may opt to pay their fees by instalments, but this does not exempt them from the requirement to show evidence of funds to cover living expenses plus the full tuition fees for their programme.
 Evidence of these funds must be shown in either the student’s or their parents’ bank account for a minimum of 28 days on a statement dated not more than 31 days prior to the visa application date.
 This means that if the first instalment has been paid and shows as paid on the CAS, the visa applicant still needs to have the remaining tuition fees plus recommended living costs saved in a bank account for at least 28 days.

 In addition to tuition fees, you should also budget for living expenses.
 Living expenses vary considerably according your personal circumstances and lifestyle choices.

 Financing your degree

 Admitted students often ask us about the best ways to finance their degrees.
 Degree funding can come from a variety of sources including individual savings, family assistance, corporate sponsorship, scholarships or bank loan.

 Each individual programme at Imperial College Business School has scholarships available to its offer holders.
 For more information on these scholarships including terms and conditions, please visit the Scholarships page for the programme you have applied for.